 1. Download the app for the VPN that you’ve chosen

-Downloading VPN apps is free and can be easily done on Google Play or the Apple AppStore.
+Downloading VPN apps are free and can be easily done on Google Play or the Apple AppStore.

 Remember that once you’re in China, you won’t be able to download any VPN app unless you download the file directly from the provider’s website.
 However, it’s very likely that the VPN provider’s website will also be blocked.